Almost all studies on vaccines and type 1 diabetes have found that vaccination does not increase the risk of type 1 diabetes or autoimmunity.

 The BCG Vaccine: NOD Mice vs. Humans

 The case of the bacillus Calmette-Guerin (BCG) vaccine is interesting, in that it shows how animal studies may not translate well to human studies.
 The BCG vaccine prevents the development of diabetes in NOD (non-obese diabetic) mice, an animal model of autoimmune diabetes (Harada et al. 1990).
 In humans, the BCG vaccine sometimes has been shown to preserve beta cell function when given just after diagnosis.
 On the basis of these studies, a prospective study in Germany examined whether vaccination might prevent beta cell damage in children genetically at risk for type 1 diabetes.
 The study compared children who received this vaccine before 3 months of age, after 3 months of age, and not at all.
 It found that the vaccine did not affect the development of type 1 diabetes-related autoantibodies.
 But, instead of being protective to beta cells, it actually sped up the rate of progression to type 1 in children who had these antibodies.
 And, the age of diabetes onset was significantly younger in children who had BCG vaccination (2.8 years) than in children who were not vaccinated (5 years).
 While this study does not suggest that BCG vaccination will increase the overall incidence of type 1 diabetes, it was found to accelerate development of the disease.
 The mechanism may involve stimulation of the immune system via inflammation (Huppmann et al. 2005).
-This is an interesting example of a case where something that can prevent diabetes in NOD mice accelerates type 1 diabetes in humans (see the Of Mice, Dogs, and Men page for more on this point).
-A large Canadian study found that the BCG vaccine in the first year of life did not affect the overall risk of childhood type 1 diabetes (Rousseau et al. 2016).
+This is an interesting example of a case where something that can prevent diabetes in NOD mice might be able to accelerate type 1 diabetes in humans (see the Of Mice, Dogs, and Men page for more on this point).
+Large Canadian studies found that the BCG vaccine in early life did not affect the overall risk of childhood type 1 diabetes (Corsenac et al. 2021; Rousseau et al. 2016).

 The HPV vaccine Gardasil did not increase the risk of type 1 diabetes, or any of the other 15 autoimmune conditions analyzed (Chao et al. 2012).
 Additional reviews also found that the HPV vaccine did not increase the risk of type 1 diabetes or other autoimmune conditions (Grimaldi-Bensouda et al. 2017; Willame et al. 2019).
 A large, long-term California study found HPV did not increase the risk of type 1, even in the full 10 years following vaccination (Klein et al. 2019).